bobmuscarella/SDM-Sapienza/README.md

 **Reading**: Please read these papers before the course begins as they provide important background information.
 We will discuss them on Day 1.

--   <a href="https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.00845" target="_blank">Merow
-    et al. (2014) What do we gain from simplicity versus complexity in species distribution models?
-Ecography, 37, 1267–1281.</a>
+-   [Merow et al. (2014) What do we gain from simplicity versus complexity in species distribution models?
+Ecography, 37, 1267–1281.](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.00845)

 -   Elith, J., & Graham, C. H. (2009) Do they?
 How do they?
 WHY do they differ?
 On finding reasons for differing performances of species